 You will find that the majority of my recipes include a balance of fridge and store cupboards ingredients.

-This meaning, while each recipe may include one the odd fresh item, the rest of the recipe is then padded out with items that will sit in your pantry for centuries and survive a nuclear war.
+This meaning, while each recipe may include the odd fresh item, the rest of the recipe is then padded out with items that will sit in your pantry for centuries and likely survive a nuclear war.

 - Lentils – small, red, cute.
 Tonnes of them.
+All the dal for me, please.

 - Couscous – I cook couscous more than I care to admit.
 All you need is some seasoning and a kettle.

-- Oats – big, puffy and rolled
+- Oats – big, puffy and rolled.

 - Granola and cereal – I make my own granola and always keep a jar of it to hand.
 Otherwise, it’s Kellog’s Crunchy Nut for me.